react-next-boilerplate/react-next-boilerplate/README.md

 - **i18next**: An internationalization-framework written in and for JavaScript.
 But it's much more than that.
 - **redux**: A predictable state container for JavaScript apps.
 - **reselect**: Simple selector library for Redux (and others) inspired by getters in [NuclearJS](https://optimizely.github.io/nuclear-js/), subscriptions in re-frame and this proposal from speedskater.
+- **Immer**: (German for: always) is a tiny package that allows you to work with immutable state in a more convenient way.
+It is based on the copy-on-write mechanism
 - **@testing-library/react**: Simple and complete React DOM testing utilities that encourage good testing practices.
 - **SEO**: The advantages of this approach is to be able to create Rich User experiences in a uniform way, without compromising Search Engine Optimisation (SEO) factors that are key to good ranking on Google and other search engines.
 - **Typefaces**: Self-hosting is significantly faster.
 Loading a typeface from Google Fonts or other hosted font service adds an extra (blocking) network request.